timdoherty/front-end-test-driven-development-v2/README.md

 ### Recap: What did we learn?
 - Build muscle memory around component TDD
-- Reinforcement of the TDCD approache to building React components
+- Reinforcement of the TDCD approach to building React components
 - Reinforcement of verifying data agnostic of presentational concerns

 ### Objective